aidanwhiteley/books/README.md

 ~~~~
 Otherwise, see the Spring documentation for more options.

-### Spring profiles - WiP
+### Available Spring profiles
+There are Spring profile files for a range of development and test scenarios.

-default
+#### default
 	- sets active profile to dev-mongo-java-server - otherwise
 	- requires oauth configured correctly for access to update operations
 	- configured to disallow CORS access to APIs
 	- does not clear down DB or reload test data on every restart

-dev-mongo-java-server
+#### dev-mongo-java-server
-	- uses in memory mongo-java-server rather than real MongoDb
+	- uses an in memory mongo-java-server rather than a real MongoDb
 	- requires oauth configured correctly for access to update operations
 	- configured to allow CORS access to APIs
-	- clears down DB and reloads test data on every restart
+	- clears down the DB and reloads test data on every restart

-dev-mongo-java-server-no-auth
+#### dev-mongo-java-server-no-auth
-	- uses in memory mongo-java-server rather than real MongoDb
+	- uses an in memory mongo-java-server rather than a real MongoDb
-	- configured such that all request have admin access
+	- configured such that all request have admin access.
+No oauth set up required and no logon
 	- configured to allow CORS access to APIs
-	- clears down DB and reloads test data on every restart
+	- clears down the DB and reloads test data on every restart

-dev-mongodb-no-auth
+#### dev-mongodb-no-auth
 	- uses a real MongoDb
-	- configured such that all request have admin access
+	- configured such that all request have admin access.
+No oauth set up required and no logon
 	- configured to allow CORS access to APIs
-	- clears down DB and reloads test data on every restart
+	- clears down the DB and reloads test data on every restart

-dev-mongodb
+#### dev-mongodb
 	- uses a real MongoDb
 	- requires oauth configured correctly for access to update operations
 	- configured to allow CORS access to APIs
 	- clears down DB and reloads test data on every restart

-travis
+#### travis
-	- uses a real MongoDb and relies on script running to set up full text indexes
+	- uses a real MongoDb
-	- requires oauth configured correctly for access to update operations
 	- configured to allow CORS access to APIs
-	- clears down DB and reloads test data on every restart
+	- clears down the DB and reloads test data on every restart

-container-demo-no-auth
+#### container-demo-no-auth
+    - requires the use of "docker compose up" to start Docker containers - see later
 	- uses a real MongoDb
-	- configured such that all request have admin access
+	- configured such that all request have admin access and oauth config is not required
 	- does not allow CORS access to APIs
-	- clears down DB and reloads test data on every restart
+	- clears down the Mongo DB and reloads test data on every restart of the Docker containers

-container-production
-	- uses a real MongoDb and requires the running of a script to create indexes
-	- requires script file outside of source code control setting JWT secret keys and Mongo connection details
-	- requires oauth configured correctly for access to update operations
-	- does not allow CORS access to APIs
-	- does not load / reload test data

-production
-	- uses a real MongoDb and requires the running of a script to create indexes
-	- requires script file outside of source code control setting JWT secret keys and Mongo connection details
-	- requires oauth configured correctly for access to update operations
-	- does not allow CORS access to APIs
-	- does not load / reload test data

 ### Configuring for production
 "Out of the box" the code runs with the "mongo-java-server" Spring profile - see the first lines of application.yml.
-Outside of development
+None
-and test environments **DO NOT** run with is profile (or the "dev" profile).
-When running in other environments you will need to decide the
+of the checked in available Spring profiles are intended for production use.
+You will need to decide the
-required functionality and configure your Spring profile accordingly.
+required functionality for your environment and configure your Spring profile accordingly.
 For instance, you **WILL** want to
 set/change the secretKey used for the JWT token signing (see books:jwt:secretKey in the yml files).

 You will also need access to a Mongo instance.
 The connection URL (in the yml files) will result in the automatic